 - Restaurants are offering make your own pizza kits, while bakeries are offering cupcake decorating kits

-- Car manufacturers, like Ford and GM, are make ventilators for hospitals
+- Car manufacturers, like Ford and GM, are making ventilators for hospitals

 - Dance and fitness instructors are offering live feeds for participants to follow-along at home